Artist: Edgar Degas (French, Paris 1834–1917 Paris)

-Like The Little Fourteen-Year-Old Dancer, the original version of The Tub depends for its effect in large part on its polychromy and on the inclusion of materials usually foreign to sculpture.
-The tub is of lead, the flesh of dark red wax, and the water of white plaster.
-The base, as described in Degas' letter to Paul-Albert Bartholomé, is of plaster-soaked rags arranged over wood, and it represents one of Degas' attempts to eliminate the need for a pedestal.
-Unlike the bronze version of The Little Fourteen-Year-Old Dancer, the bronze version of The Tub preserves no suggestion of the materials and colors of the original.
+Degas's sculpture stands quite outside the mainstream of nineteenth-century French sculpture.
+He was never interested in creating public monuments, neither did he ever display his sculpture publicly, with the exception of The Little Fourteen-Year-Old Dancer.
+Instead, it remained a private medium, akin to sketches or drawings, in which he limited himself largely to certain sets of subjects within which he explored the problems that fascinated him.
+Like The Little Fourteen-Year-Old Dancer, the original version of The Tub depended in large part for its effect on its polychromy and on the inclusion of materials usually foreign to sculpture.
+The tub was lead, the flesh of dark red wax, and the water of white plaster.
+In a letter to his friend Paul Bartholomé, dated June 13, 1889, Degas described the process of making the base using rags soaked with plaster.
+Unlike the bronze version of The Fourteen-Year-Old Dnacer, the bronze version of The Tub preserves no suggestion of the materials and colors of the original.